-The targets for dealing with complaints, set down by the SPSO, are 5 working days for stage 1 frontline resolution and 20 working days for stage 2 complaint investigation cases, which by nature are more complex.
+The deadlines for dealing with complaints, set down by the SPSO, are 5 working days for stage 1 frontline resolution, and 20 working days for stage 2 complaint investigation cases, which by nature are more complex.
 The figures for frontline resolution cases are well within the SPSO's targets, whilst those for investigation cases are much nearer their target maximum duration.
-However, these figures are as one would expect, given the emphasis in the new CHP on rapid resolution of complaints at the Frontline Resolution stage.
+However, these figures are as one would expect.